Alcafam/fe_booking/README.md

    [http://localhost:3000](http://localhost:3000) or whatever link will the app gives you
 ---

-## Brief Explanation of Approach for React

-1. **Make It Work First, Then Refactor**:
-   The primary goal during the development was to make the core features functional as quickly as possible.
-This included implementing event booking, basic authentication, and necessary database interactions.
-Once the core features were confirmed to be working, refactoring and optimization were done to ensure maintainability and improve performance.

-2. I did not do much for best practices...haha.
-I have not made some reusable components and there were a lot of redundant codes.

----

 ## Notes on Incomplete or Additional Features

 1. Email Confirmation After Booking